 The Collaborative Research Residency Programme, launched by ICCaT in 2017, brings world renowned composers, electronic music researchers, performers, and music-centric programmers to the University of Liverpool to launch various types of projects with students and staff.
-Each residency culminates in a public event at the annual Open Circuit Festival of New Music.
+Each residency involves mutiple points of contact across the year and then culminates in a public event at the annual Musical Futures Festival of New Music.

 2018 Composer in Residence Composer, sound artist, perfomer and researcher at IRCAM, Gilbert Nouno lives and works in Paris.
 He received the Rome Prize Fellowship from the Académie de France à Rome Villa Médicis in 2011 and the Kyoto Villa Kujoyama Fellowship in 2007.
 His music draws inspiration from visual and digital art and design, spanning notated and improvised forms.
 Gilbert Nouno is professor of music composition at the Royal College of Music in London, and DAAD invited professor for sonic arts in Detmold-Germany for 2016-17.
 He teaches live electronics and computer musics design at IRCAM and at Goldsmiths University in London where he is currently Visiting Research Fellow and was invited as a sound and composition lecturer at the 2014 International Summer Course for New Music in Darmstadt. http://gilbertnouno.net/